How to reshape wheels

 • Flat profile: Provides stability, making it popular for casual skaters but less ideal for grinds.

-Reshape wheels, adjusting the diameter
+Creating a rocker by adjusting the diameter

 Grinding off newness